CodeCrazeTech/images/README.md

    npm run dev
    ```

 ---

-### Backend Setup
+### Frontend Customization

 1. Update the API domain:
    Navigate to `dashboard -> src -> utils -> axios.jsx` and set your local development URL for `API_DOMAIN`.

+---

+### Backend Setup

-2. Open the backend directory in your IDE:
+1. Open the backend directory in your IDE:
    ```bash
    cd .\server\
    ```

-3. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it:
    - **Windows**:
      ```bash
      python -m venv venv